hardyoyo/RodmanPottingerCookbook/recipes/KaleAndBrusselsSproutSalad.md

 almonds and cheese (or nutritional yeast if this will be vegan), and more salt and pepper to suit your taste.

+If you want a lighter kale-based salad, check out Simple Kale Salad, on page \pageref{simple-kale-salad}.

 \label{kale-and-brussels-sprout-salad}